yellowsink/CrossAni/packages/crossani/README.md

 `opacity`, `transform`, `filter`, as these are things that can be done in the compositor stage.

 `background-color` and `clip-path` may be accelerated in Chrome too, but ensure to test in all browsers for optimum speed.

-Either way, you're doing much better with CrossAni than JS animations, even if you're not getting the most blazing speed!

 Non `transform` _movements_ are slower as, although the browser is running the animation, repaints and often reflows are necessary, which are expensive.